meteor/meteor/docs/source/known-issues.md

 The workaround while our developers are working on this issue is as follows:

-running the following command in you terminal:
+running the following command in your terminal:

 ```shell